MSPCA-Angell Headquarters

 What would summer be without fireworks on July 4th?
 While the loud booms, crackles, and flashing lights delight us, your pet thinks otherwise!
 Some pets are not fazed by fireworks, while others panic as soon as they hear them.

 Also, pets don’t understand the random sounds and lights caused by fireworks, so they perceive them as a threat.
-“It’s difficult to deal with noise phobias like fireworks and get your dog to stop being afraid of them because you can’t create the stimulus to train them,” explained Dr. Sinnott-Stutzman.
+It’s difficult to deal with noise phobias like fireworks and get your dog to stop being afraid of them because you can’t create the stimulus to train them.

 You can do a few things if your pet suffers from a fear of or aversion to loud noises.

 Additionally, don’t change the way you speak to your pet.
-Sometimes when we see our dogs afraid or stressed, the first thing we want to do is talk sympathetically to calm their nerves.
+Sometimes, when we see our dogs afraid or stressed, the first thing we want to do is talk sympathetically to calm their nerves.
 Instead, maintain a matter-of-fact tone, as if nothing unusual is happening.
 Also, avoid saying “It’s okay” and reassuring your pet that things are fine.
 Your positive manner will come across as praise (and you don’t want to praise them for being scared).

 Create a safe area for your pet.
 Put your dog’s bed and favorite toys in a small room in your house and close any windows that may be open to muffle the noise.
 It also helps to block any outside light with shades or curtains.
-If your dog is crate trained or enjoys sleeping in his crate, encourage your dog to go to his crate (he may just head there on his own).
+If your dog is crate-trained or enjoys sleeping in his crate, encourage your dog to go to his crate (he may just head there on his own).
 Turning up the volume on the TV and playing music are great distracting tools.

 Image courtesy of the Humane Society of Navarro County

-Sometimes compression clothing helps.
+Sometimes, compression clothing helps.
 If you want to avoid medication, try using a compression shirt or vest.
 ThunderShirts are popular and available online.
 The pressure from the shirt helps release pheromones or hormones that are calming to your dog.
 Alternatively, you can swaddle your pet in a scarf or fabric bandage.

 A tired dog is a calm dog.
 If you know when the fireworks display is starting (or when there’s a storm approaching), it may help to take your dog out for a run or exercise to tire him out.
-Exercise reduces anxiety and stress, so he may be able to handle his fears more effectively the first fireworks bang is heard.
+Exercise reduces anxiety and stress, so he may be able to handle his fears more effectively when the first fireworks bang is heard.

 Proper identification is a must.
 It is not uncommon for pets to run in a panic when they hear fireworks (or thunder).
-“They instinctively want to den when they feel unsafe,” explained Dr. Sinnott-Stutzman.
-Proper identification is crucial in such a situation.
+They instinctively want to hide when they feel unsafe, so proper identification is crucial in such a situation.
 Your dog’s collar should include ID tags with your name, your dog’s name, and your phone number (some tags also have room for a location and/or address).

 You can also buy a GPS tracking device for your dog.
 There are various trackers on the market (and they can be on the expensive side).
 Still, whenever your pup runs away, you can easily track him using your mobile phone.